Louise Stomps ...

 Louise Stomps in der Kumpfmühle

-Louise Stomps was just as old as her century.
-It was not before 1927, at the age of 27, that she was able to begin working as an artist.
-She trained herself to a significant extent autodidactically and yet, as one of the first women of contemporary sculpture, she was able to pursue her vocation and passion without further interruptions and until old age, and also to make a living from it.
+It was not until 1927, at the age of 27, that she was able to begin working as an artist.
+She was self-taught to a significant extent and yet, as one of the first women in contemporary sculpture, she was able to pursue her vocation and passion uninterruptedly into old age and make a living from it.

 Exhibitions